Many times people ask me, what’s a day like for you? A day in the life of an in-home daycare provider may look different than you think.

 The kids love to dig in the rocks, play with the dinosaurs and animals, swing, slide, run, scream, and climb.

-At 11:00 it’s time for me to cook lunch, so we head inside, wash our hands, use the potty, change diapers, and take off jackets and shoes.
-I let the star of the day choose a movie and kids can watch the movie, look at books or play with the special toy of the day.
+At 11:00, it’s time for me to cook lunch, so we head inside, wash our hands, use the potty, change diapers, and take off jackets and shoes.
+I let the star of the day choose a movie, and kids can watch the movie, look at books, or play with the special toy of the day.

 They play with that while I cook their lunch.
-I serve lunch at 11:30, so they clean up the toys, go potty if they need to and wash their hands.
+I serve lunch at 11:30, so they clean up the toys, go potty if they need to, and wash their hands.
 They get their cups of milk and get up to the table.
-The star of the day prays over the food, I serve them their plates and we eat together again.
+The star of the day prays over the food, I serve them their plates, and we eat together again.

 We all stay at the table until everyone is done.
 I feel it’s important to do that with them because if they go out to eat with their families, parents won’t want their kids to jump down after they eat and run all over the restaurant, so we practice every day having good manners.

 They are not allowed to have seconds until I eat my food.
 If they do ask, I tell them I will let them know when I’m ready to give seconds.
 Patience is a virtue that needs to be practiced.
-Repetition and teaching is a big part of every day in the life of in-home daycare.
+Repetition and teaching are a big part of every day in the life of an in-home daycare.

-When we are finished eating, they take care of their dishes again, and head to the bathroom to potty and wash their hands, I also change diapers at this time.
+When we are finished eating, they take care of their dishes again, and head to the bathroom to potty and wash their hands.
+I also change diapers at this time.
 They get a book and sit down on the couch while I finish putting up the food, packing Kent’s lunch for the next day, disinfecting the table, washing their cups, and putting the rest of the dishes in the dishwasher (most days, some of that gets done later).

 It’s time for stories.
 We use a Clifford storybook set that has a wall poster and 10 small paper books with the same words.
-I read the kids the words and they repeat them while we point to the words.
+I read the kids the words, and they repeat them while we point to the words.

 When everyone is settled to sleep, I go back to the computer and check what’s new.
-I try to be super quiet while the kids fall asleep and I usually turn the TV on to the food network for background noise so if someone calls or rings the doorbell they don’t wake up.
+I try to be super quiet while the kids fall asleep, and I usually turn the TV on to the Food Network for background noise, so if someone calls or rings the doorbell, they don’t wake up.

 I like food network because it usually doesn’t have loud commercials or action scenes, it’s just even volume talking.
 Also, it doesn’t have a lot of bad language.